jitsi/jigasi/README.md

 will just be posted in the chat.
 Jigasi will also provide a link to where the final, complete transcript will be served when it enters the room if that is configured.

-To configure jigasi as a transcriber in a meeting, you will need to have it login with a specific domain that is set as hidden in jitsi-meet config.
+To configure jigasi as a transcriber in a meeting, you will need to have it log in with a specific domain that is set as hidden in jitsi-meet config.
 In prosody config (/etc/prosody/conf.d/meet.example.com.cfg.lua) you need to have:

 ```
 VirtualHost "recorder.meet.example.com"
   modules_enabled = {